-Source: U.S. Department of Housing & Urban Development
+Source: U.S. Department of Housing and Urban Development

-These are the income limits that are in effect as of January 18, 2017.
-These income limits change annually.
-The limits that may be in effect at the time that funding is available may be different from the limits shown above.
-Any household that makes less than or equal to the amount shown in "Low income category" line for the corresponding number of persons in the household are considered low-income.
-For example, a 4-person with annual income of \$73,050 or less, is considered lower income.
+These income limits became effective as of April, 2017.
+The limits change annually and the limits that are in effect at the time that funding becomes available is likely to be different than the limits shown above.
+Any household that makes less than or equal to the amount shown in "Low Income" category line for the corresponding household size is considered lower income ("lower income" is an informal term used to capture all three of the categories shown).
+For example, a 4-person with annual income of \$78,150 or less, is considered lower income.